 Descartes argues that man-made artefacts and natural objects are identical from an ontological point of view, i.e. their nature is determined by nothing but the size, shape, arrangement and movement of their parts.
 But for technology to become an accepted theory and practice in a culture still dominated by Platonic and Aristotelian contempt against it, one should provide stronger arguments for its intrinsic value.
 Technology is worth-pursuing because technology is useful.
 And in its usefulness rest all its value.
 Plato and Aristotel never denied that technology is useful, but their understanding of utility was different.
-First, the material utility of technology is relative to the user of technology, since it is just a mean for personal material goals.
+First, the material utility of technology is relative to the user of technology, since it is just a mean for personal material goals, which in turn was instrumental to higher purposes.
 Second, technology has no intrinsic intellectual or moral value; it is neither a possible source of knowledge nor a mean toward human flourishing.